Alfresco/docs-activiti-enterprise/docs/administrator/deploy/helm.md

 		| DMN service | `DMNCONFIGURATION_TABLESDEFINITIONSDIRECTORYPATH` |
 		| Script service | `SCRIPTCONFIGURATION_SCRIPTSDEFINITIONSDIRECTORYPATH` |

-	4. Set the location of the [project manifest](../../modeling/projects.md#files) for each service using the environment variable `PROJECT_MANIFEST_FILE_PATH`, for example:
+	4. Set the location of the [project manifest](../../modeling/projects.md#files) for the runtime bundle using the environment variable `PROJECT_MANIFEST_FILE_PATH`, for example:

 		```yaml
 		-  extraEnv: |